 Taste of coffee is based on the chemical composition

-Coffee has more flavor components than wine
+Coffee has more flavour components than wine

-The best tasting coffees are varieties of the Coffea Arabica.
+The best-tasting coffees are varieties of the Coffea Arabica.
 The ideal habitat for coffee is high on mountain slopes in the shade of trees.
 The coffee cherries that grow in a high altitude and partially in the shade don’t receive direct sunlight, which makes them more juicy and complex.

 Roasting the coffee bean changes its fats into aromatic oils and causes certain acids to form and others to disappear.
 Roasting is an exact handicraft and the end result depends entirely on the roasters workmanship and experience.